nodejitsu/persistent-ghost/README.md

 }
 ```

-Other required options are configured automatically post-deployment.
+3. Run `jitsu deploy`, acknowledge the provided subdomain or provide a custom
+   subdomain to [package.json].

+For more details post setup, see the Ghost [usage documentation][usage].

 ### Features
 - Sync all files of the `content` directory to MongoDB GridFS.
 - Backup for each file the latest two versions are stored.
 - Recovery option by setting `RECOVER=true` as environment variable.

-The wrapper has ghost as dependency.
-It's the lastest available ghost release
+Currently the wrapper has a custom ghost as dependency.
+It's the lastest available
-with some tiny adjustments.
-Any adjustments we made and which are useful in general
+ghost release with one tiny adjustment.
+Any adjustments we make and which are useful
-will be discussed with the awesome [Ghost team][about].
+in general will be discussed with the awesome [Ghost team][about].
 Current modifications:
 - absolute upload path for `content/images`

 ### Disclaimer